sxsw/rfm/README.md

 	   :file_name        => 'rfm.yml                      # name of configuration file to load yaml from
-	   :file_path        => ['', 'config/']               # array of additional file paths to look for configuration file :parser           => ActiveSupport::XmlMini_REXML  # XmlParser to use if no other is specified or can be found
+	   :file_path        => ['', 'config/']               # array of additional file paths to look for configuration file :parser           => ActiveSupport::XmlMini_REXML  # XmlParser to use if no other is specified or can be found :ignore_bad_data  => nil                           # Instruct Rfm to ignore data mismatch errors when loading a resultset

 ### Using Models